 Space utilization and optimization is the third step where you analyze the insight and real-time data, and plan how you use it to make improvements to your space.

 Reducing real estate costs is making sure your plan is focused on where you can reduce space and optimize your current space inventory to improve return on investment.

 It can help organizations take an evidence-based approach around decisions on how to implement the following:

 It might seem as simple as looking at the general opening hours of the office to find out when the space is being used, but this simplistic approach doesn’t account for many aspects of the modern working environment.

-Knowing when the building is used also gives you a chance to better plan your use of lighting and HVAC systems within the building, so that it coincides with actual demand and not just when you assume the most people will need it.
+Knowing when the building is used also gives you a chance to better plan and operate lighting and HVAC systems to coincide with actual demand and not just when you assume the most people will need it.

 Hybrid working may render your old seating arrangements obsolete.
 Knowing to what capacity your employees are using their desks may help you determine how many permanent desks could be converted to ‘hot desks,’ saving space.

 Not only this, but integrating your real-time space utilization data into your desk booking systems will enable you to efficiently roll out hoteling by making sure that any desk that is not utilized in the booked time frame can be dynamically released for use.